 Listening with presence includes listening with an intention for mutual support and cooperation.
-During the Inquiry practice the mutual support and cooperation is about supporting ourselves and the other to deepen into themselves and connect.
+During the inquiry practice, the mutual support and cooperation is about supporting ourselves and the other to deepen into ourselves and connect.

 The intention during an Inquiry or any other time, for that matter, is to listen with a sense of presence.

-Listening with and offering the reflection of significant words or phrases.
+Listening with and offering the reflection of significant words or phrases

-There is an exercise that Anna Chitty uses in her Practitioner Verbal Skills Training designed for body workers and that she leads in the Body Into Being Training that she and I co-teach.
+There is an exercise that Anna Chitty uses in her Practitioner Verbal Skills Training designed for body workers and that she leads in the Body into Being Training that she and I co-teach.
 This exercise is a great way to build listening and reflection skills.
 The speaker gets the felt sense of how it feels to be given verbal reflection with presence and unconditional acceptance.
 Together, the dyad, gets to experience how this way of listening and reflection affects the energy, resonance and cooperation between them.

-Before doing this exercise it is important to prepare by doing a centering exercise together, so that as a couple you can establish a felt sense of settling and connection before you begin the exercise.
+Before doing this exercise, it is important to prepare by doing a centering exercise together, so that as a couple you can establish a felt sense of settling and connection before you begin the exercise.

 This exercise consists of a listener and a speaker.
-The speaker shares something that feels important to about his/her process or life.
-During the sharing, the listener repeats individual words or short phrases that touch his/her heart or in someway deeply connects them with the speaker.
+The speaker shares something that feels important to him about his process or life.
+During the sharing, the listener repeats individual words or short phrases that touch her heart or in someway deeply connects her with the speaker.
 Some of the words or phrases that the listener repeats can convey more meaning or weight than other word or phrases.
 These words or phrases can also appear empowering or resourcing to the speaker.
 Other words and phrases may also appear to have some constriction in them.
 Considering the speaker’s readiness, the listener simply repeats these words or short phrase in rhythm with the speaker’s sharing.
 This is not to interrupt the person.
 It is to emphasize those words or phrases and show that they are registering with the listener.

 The tempo of the sharing needs to be slow enough so that there is enough space for the listener to repeat the key words and phrases.
-Indeed, as the tempo slows and the listener repeats a harmonic resonance energetically is observed to form between the speaker and the listener.
+Indeed, as the tempo slows and the listener repeats, a harmonic resonance energetically is observed to form between the speaker and the listener.
 This resonant field serves to strengthen the quality of connection between the two.

-During debriefs of this exercise speakers often report how they feel heard in ways that are deeply settling within his/her being.
+During debriefs of this exercise, speakers often report how they feel heard in ways that are deeply settling within their beings.
 Both speakers and listeners often report a deep sense of connection with each other.

 This is an excellent exercise for couples to do with each other.
 Anna and I suggest that the couple practices this exercise during easy relaxed conversations.
 This will strengthen both of their communication skills and the mutual support and cooperation between them.

 Each of them takes a turn as speaker and then as listener for a short period of time.
-Then the two of them share with each other how it feels to them to do the exercise and what they learned in each of the roles as speaker and listener.
+Then the two of them share with each other how it feels to them to do the exercise and what they each learned in the roles of speaker and listener.

 That concludes the exercise.
 The whole exercise can take about 20 minutes.